 EAPs Employee Assistance Programs

 Companies have Employee Assistance Programs—although in Thailand you may not be aware of that option.
 Don’t hesitate to find out from your HR office.
+They may have this program available especially when you are working in a place like international schools.
 Employees and their family members are entitled to a certain number of counseling sessions per year, paid for by the company.
 The counseling is confidential.
 And your employer won’t know what you said.
 In serious cases, experts can refer you to further help.

 Self-help and Wellness